 The Cross Connection Control/Backflow Prevention program is a state mandated program designed to protect the public's drinking water from contamination by identifying and eliminating cross connections.

-The backflow prevention certification workshop is conducted in five cities: Charleston, Myrtle Beach, Columbia, Spartanburg and Clemson.
+The backflow prevention certification workshop is conducted in five cities: Charleston, Myrtle Beach, Columbia, Spartanburg and Seneca.
 There are no prerequisites or qualifications needed to attend this workshop.